abstractiondev/AzureWebFarm/README.md

 1. Create a new Web project in Visual Studio using the `ASP.NET Empty Web Application` template and delete the `Web.config`, `Web.Test.config` and `Web.Release.config` files
 2. Use NuGet to: `Install-Package AzureWebFarm`
 3. Ensure the `App.config` file got copied to your web project directory.
 If it didn't then use the "Add Existing Item" dialog to find the `App.config` file in `../packages/AzureWebFarm.X.X.X.X/content/App.config`
+4. Check that the `Microsoft.WindowsAzure.Diagnostics` dll is `1.8.0.0` and copy local and the `Microsoft.WindowsAzure.ServiceRuntime` dll is `1.8.0.0` and *not* copy local.
-4. (optional) Remove the `Web.Debug.config` and `Web.Release.config` files that got created
+5. (optional) Remove the `Web.Debug.config` and `Web.Release.config` files that got created
-5. (optional) Change the namespaces in `WebRole.cs` to match your assembly namespace
+6. (optional) Change the namespaces in `WebRole.cs` to match your assembly namespace
 7. Create a cloud project with no roles attached to it and then add the web application you created in step 1 as a web role (Right-click on Roles in the cloud project and select Add > Web Role Project in solution)
 8. Ensure App.config gets copied to bin/ProjectName.dll.config before the Azure package is created using something like this in your `.ccproj` file (change the WebProjectName to the name of your web project).
 This is to ensure the binding redirects for the Azure dlls are present for the Worker Role component of the farm: